Naeemul Haq asks Shahbaz to behave

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) leader and Special Assistant to Prime Minister Naeemul Haque has criticised Opposition Leader in the National Assembly Shahbaz Sharif for, what he called, breaching agreement not to protest during speech of finance minister in the House.
+ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) leader and Special assistant to PM Naeemul Haque has criticised Opposition Leader in the National Assembly Shahbaz Sharif for, what he called, breaching agreement not to protest during speech of finance minister in the House.

 In a tweet on Wednesday, Naeem said: “If Shahbaz wants to come to NA to abuse the PM and encourage his Chamchas to do the same then he should know that the production order is not meant for this.
 He must make a commitment to abide by the decisions of the Ethics Committee and the Rules of Business.”